ericsson-iap/.github/profile/README.md

 Our [developer portal](https://developer.intelligentautomationplatform.ericsson.net/) is in restricted early access - but we want to continually publish more in open source and want to welcome both your feedback and contributions!

+Note: If you need help accessing the EIAP Ecosystem, contact support at this email address: intelligent.automation.platform@ericsson.com

 <!--

 **Here are some ideas to get you started:**